Green-AI-Model/Green-AI-Model.github.io/content/docs/1_introduction.md

 # Introduction
 ![](../figures/palceholder_ai.png)

-The Green AI Reference Model presents a comprehensive framework that is intended to serve as a guide for stakeholders across the AI life cycle, with the objective of enhancing the sustainability of AI systems.
+The Green AI Reference Model is a comprehensive framework intended to guide stakeholders through the AI life cycle.
+It highlights key influencing factors and their interrelations that need to be considered to enhance the sustainability of AI systems.
 This model is pivotal in advancing the dual objectives of Green AI: mitigating climate change and minimizing environmental impacts.
 The model achieves this through two principal approaches: "Green **by** AI" and "Green **in** AI."

 "Green by AI" refers to leveraging AI technologies to foster environmental sustainability, such as the optimization of energy use or the enhancement of waste management.
 Conversely, "Green in AI" emphasizes the development and implementation of AI solutions that themselves consume fewer resources and generate less waste.
 The Green AI Reference Model, in particular, aims to significantly reduce carbon dioxide equivalent (CO<sub>2</sub>e) emissions and conserve critical resources, including water, rare earth elements (REE), and others.